livewire/livewire/docs/pagination.md

 {
     public function updatingPage($page)
     {
-        // Runs BEFORE the page is updated for this component...
+        // Runs before the page is updated for this component...
     }

     public function updatedPage($page)
     {
-        // Runs AFTER the page is updated for this component...
+        // Runs after the page is updated for this component...
     }

     pubic function render()